-The Tiwi Land Council conducted a comprehensive review of the administrative procedure for gaining approval to access and use land within the Tiwi Land Trust.
-The review highlighted that there were some areas that could be improved to streamline these processes and facilitate improved engagement with Tiwi Landowning groups.
+The Tiwi Land Council is continuously reviewing its procedures for determining access to and use for lands within the Tiwi Land Trust.
+A preliminary review conducted in 2020 highlighted that there were some areas that could be improved to streamline these processes and facilitate improved engagement with Tiwi Landowners and also proponents applying to use or access Tiwi lands/waters.